Jason Kapalka: Storm Crow Alliance

 In 2011, Kapalka opened Storm Crow Tavern in Vancouver, envisioning it as a "sports bar for geeks"; Storm Crow Alehouse followed in 2015.
 In 2018, the Storm Crow brand expanded to Toronto with Storm Crow Manor, housed in a grand heritage manor dating to 1877, which the Toronto Star calls "basically like a Planet Hollywood or Hard Rock Café, but it celebrates genre entertainment of all kinds".
+Due to the Covid-19 pandemic, Storm Crow Tavern closed in 2020 and Storm Crow Alehouse followed in 2022.
+However, Storm Crow Manor continues to thrive.

+In 2022, Kapalka opened Offworld Bar, a "space bar" with innovative multisensory cocktails and enormous projection screens, in Toronto under the Storm Crow Alliance umbrella.
+It was named one of BlogTO's "Best New Bars in Toronto" for 2022.

+In April 2025, Kapalka and his wife, Jessica Langer Kapalka, transformed Offworld into Grizzly Bar, a Canadiana-themed bar and restaurant.
+The decision was made in response to the United States government’s trade war with Canada.
+Grizzly Bar has been called “the most Canadian bar in town” by the Toronto Star, and kicked off its operations with a surprise performance by Canadian retired astronaut Col. Chris Hadfield, who covered “Bobcaygeon” by the Tragically Hip at the opening party.
+Grizzly Bar also accepts paper Canadian Tire money on par with the Canadian dollar.

 Kapalka plans to continue to expand the Storm Crow brand.

 The Mysterious Package Company

 Kapalka became involved with the Mysterious Package Company in 2013, after spotting a strange crate on the shelf at the home of a friend, Mass Effect and The Long Dark voice actor Mark Meer, and tracking down the manufacturer.
 He became their primary investor and advisor in 2014.

-The company specializes in the delivery of highly detailed “fake” experiences via mail, which tell a strange or science-fictional story, and typically culminate in the delivery of a nailed-shut wooded crate containing a bizarre hand-crafted artifact.

-The Mysterious Package Company has since grown into an enterprise that employs dozens of people in Toronto, and which has shipped tens of thousands of “experiences” worldwide.

-In July 2015, a Kickstarter for a new Mysterious Package Company product, "The Century Beast", raised nearly half a million dollars.
-In 2016, a Kickstarter for another product, "Filigree in Shadow", raised even more, making the two Kickstarters among the most successful ever in their category.